 How to fix it

-Step 1: Isolate the affected plant to avoid spreading the infestation to others.
+Step 1: Isolate the affected plant so the pests don’t spread to other plants.

-Step 2: Gently wipe away visible pests with a cotton swab dipped in rubbing alcohol.
-For more extensive infestations, use an insecticidal soap or neem oil.
+Step 2: Gently wipe away any visible pests using a cotton swab dipped in rubbing alcohol.
+If you’ve got a bad infestation then try using insecticidal soap or neem oil.

-Step 3: Keep a close eye on your plant after treatment, repeating the process if necessary.
-Inspect your other plants as well to catch any early signs of pests.
+Step 3: Keep a close eye on your plant after you’ve treated it.
+You may have to repeat the process if it doesn’t work the first time.
+Look at your other plants too so you can spot any early signs of pests.

-If you’ve tried everything and your succulent still looks like it’s on its last legs, you might want to give water therapy a go.
-This is a last-resort method for succulents that have been severely underwatered or stressed from shipping.
+If you’ve tried everything and your succulent still looks like it’s on its last legs then you could give water therapy a try.
+This would be a last resort for succulents that have been massively under watered or stressed from shipping.

 How to perform water therapy

-Step 1: Remove the plant from its soil, rinse off any remaining dirt, and place its roots in a jar of water.
-Make sure the leaves stay above the waterline to avoid rot.
+Remove the plant from its soil, rinse off any remaining dirt and put its roots in a jar of water.
+The leaves need to stay above the waterline otherwise they will rot.

-Step 2: Let the roots soak for 24–72 hours, depending on the plant’s condition.
-Afterward, replant the succulent in dry soil and avoid watering for a while.
+Step 2: Let the roots soak for 24 to 72 hours, depending on the condition your succulent is in.
+Once you’re done replant it in dry soil and don’t water it for a while.

-Water therapy is not for every plant and should only be used in emergencies, but it can help rehydrate a severely dehydrated succulent.
+Water therapy is not for every plant and should only be used in emergencies.
+But if you’re succulent is very dehydrated it can really help.

-The most important thing to remember is that succulents are resilient.
-Even if they look a little rough now, with the right care, they can often bounce back and thrive again.
+The most important thing to remember is that succulents are tough.
+Even if you’re is looking a bit rough at there moment it can bounce back if you give it the right care.

-By following these steps, your succulent will have a much better chance of recovery, and you’ll gain even more confidence in your gardening skills!
+By following these steps your succulent will have a much better chance of recovery.